FUTURE is Now!

 Gigi lee chang, Managing Director

-Gigi serves on the Friends Board of Good+ Foundation as well as the Advisory Boards for Arabella Advisors, Good Food Ventures and the Force For Good Accelerator Fund.
-She lives in New York City with her husband and 12-year old son.
+She currently serves on the Friends Board of Good+ Foundation and the Advisory Boards of the Good Food Initiative of Arabella Advisors and the B Corp Force for Good Fund.
+She lives in New York City with her husband and 13-year old son.

 JENNY OSMAN, PROGRAM COORDINATOR